Lwt introduction/tutorial Part 2 of 2

 And Lwt calls the callbacks when it changes the state of the promise.

-For example, here is the implementation of task
+For example, here is the implementation of task and

-in our simplified model.
+wakeup in our simplified model.

 type 'a u = 'a t